EMS Subjects

 Licensed Paramedics - This person has received all the required training and has a degree that includes anatomy and physiology etc. The requirements for regular retesting and continuing education are different at this level.
 Note: Just because you see the "Certified" style of patch does not mean that your paramedic is not licensed or have a huge amount of training.
 The "licensed" patch is new and many are not bothering to change it on uniforms.
 Often cities do not pay for these patches or the money that must go to the department of health for the license.
 There is no difference in the level or quality of care.

-Paramedic Practitioners - A new category.
+Paramedic Practitioners - A somewhat new category.
 Highly trained.
 Will be able to perform more advanced procedures such as administering antibiotics and suturing.
 They might have the ability to prescribe a limited list of medications.
 These will probably be deployed in areas of the state where medical attention or facilities are scarce.
 (Anyone seen a patch yet?)

 In Charge of All the Paramedics is the "Medical Director".